The journey of motherhood, important things to keep in mind

 When to see a doctor

-Pay attention to your body especially after the first six weeks of childbirth.
-Successful delivery does not mean you are totally out of danger for health complications.
+Pay attention to your body, especially after the first six weeks of childbirth.
+Successful delivery does not mean you are totally out of danger of health complications.

 While nobody wishes for things to go wrong, it is often better to err on the side of caution.
 Thus, see a doctor anytime you feel something is wrong with you or with the baby.

-Below are some symptoms that should warrant calling for a doctor after childbirth:
+Below are some symptoms that should warrant calling a doctor after childbirth: